 Prepare your agency now by moving content from Communities, Knowledge Directory, Publisher, and Collaboration projects to alternative systems.
 For more information on this initiative, visit the migration project at http://bit.ly/1SwCZgf.

 2015-16 Hunting License Information

-On June 11, the Pennsylvania Automated License System (PALS) will be activated fully for the sale of 2012 hunting licenses.
-This new automated licensing system is a joint project with the Pennsylvania Fish and Boat Commission and our contractor, Active Outdoors.
+On June 8, the Pennsylvania Automated License System (PALS) will be activated fully for the sale of 2015-16 hunting licenses.
+This automated licensing system is a joint project with the Pennsylvania Fish and Boat Commission and our contractor, The ACTIVE Network.

 All hunting licenses will be issued through PALS.
 Pre-printed, paper licenses no longer will be used.
 The new automated system provides licensing options that hunters have not had previously.
 A summary of the basic changes follows.

 Customer Identification Number (CID): If you already have purchased a hunting or fishing license through PALS, you were assigned a CID number which was printed on your license.
 Please use this number when applying for a license through PALS since this will identify you in the database and speed the license issuance process.
 If you have never purchased a license through PALS, you will need to provide your social security number when applying.
 This is a one-time only requirement, and will not be needed again unless you don't have or can't remember your CID.
 PALS provides more licensing options for and greater convenience, customer service and equal opportunity to all hunters.
 PALS provides improved information security to issuing agents and the Game Commission.
 As well as streamlined financial reporting and accountability and immediate and greater access to data.
 It's simply a better, more efficient and contemporary way to sell licenses.